vishnuvasan/RelocationSweden/Sweden_Mermaid.md

 	Employers->>You: Consensus Granted.
 You can Start on Some Specific Date

-	You->>Airways & Travel Insurance: Book Tickets and Travel Insurance You->>Accommodation: Find Accommodation and start as possible.
-Check Blocket.se, Qasa.Se, AirBnb.se or Check with Employer
+	You->>Airways & Travel Insurance: Book Tickets and Travel Insurance You->>Accommodation: Find Accommodation and start as soon as possible.
+Check Blocket.se, Qasa.Se,Facebook Market,AirBnb or Check with Employer
+	You->>Accommodation: Request Multiple Stakeholders based on your budget, Pay and Confirm.
+	Accommodation->>You: Confirmation and Digital Code/Key.
+Sweden is Almost a Digital Country

+	You->>You: Sweden is a Digital Nation.
+All Payments in Cards Even Groceries.
+No Cash Required.
+Dont Change in Forex You->>You: Pack Your Bags.
+Brace Yourself for a Beautiful Journey.
+Board the Airline.
+You are up for one Hell of a Ride

 	participant Airways
 	participant MigrationsVerket